 What happens when you wake up one day and realize that you lied to yourself for so long you don't even remember doing it?
 It can be about something big, like a relationship or a job, or something less important, like believing yourself to be a great athlete when you can't throw straight, or thinking you have other talents or skills you simply don't have...but BELIEVE you do (much to the chagrin of others...).

 Kind of scary to think about, isn't it?
 One day this month, or maybe it was sometime in February, I sort of woke up to a similar reality--one where I recognized that a significant part of my life was nothing more than a deception.
 It's very difficult to reimagine your life once you're in a kind of pattern of comfort and familiarity.
 Maybe you've lived in the same house or apartment for decades; maybe you like to go to the same grocery, the same post office, dry cleaner, or restaurants because you know the people there and it's just easy to run in and do what you have to do.
-We all have our own comfort zones; my husband likes to refer to this as a "wheelhouse."
-When in your own "wheelhouse," no matter what is wrong with your life, with your work, or with your relationships--things just FEEL better.
+We all have our own comfort zones; when in your own "wheelhouse," no matter what is wrong with your life, with your work, or with your relationships--things just FEEL better.
 Unfortunately, we construct these "wheelhouses" as an unwitting (in most cases) illusion.
 It's actually a very proactive thing to do--create a safe place for yourself to regroup, where stress is minimized and you can refresh before facing the world again.
 But what happens when we let these constructs, these comfort zones, go too far?
 What happens when we do remember the truth???

 I'm not sure I know yet.
 Do you stop living the comfortable lie, or do you bravely go where your feet have yet to take you?
 There's a great deal of this type of duplicity in the human condition.
 Sometimes we call it "compromise," other times it's referred to as "selling yourself short."